Find Grad Schools

 6 Yearly Graduations

 University of Wyoming comes in at #4 on our list of the most popular colleges offering master's degrees in natural sciences.
 Roughly 11,800 attend the school each year.
-The average in-state tuition for full-time undergraduates is $3,696 per year, while in-state graduate students, on average, pay $5,382 per year.
-The natural sciences program at University of Wyoming awarded 6 master's degrees during the 2020-2021 school year.
+The average in-state tuition for full-time undergraduates is $3,840 per year, while in-state graduate students, on average, pay $5,598 per year.
+During the most recent year for which we have data, 6 people received their master's degree in natural sciences from UW.
+About 71% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #6